newcoding-bootcamp/full-stack-course/syllabus.md

 1. Students must have an email acccount they can access during class.
 This is necessary to create a GitHub account, and access C9 (our cloud computing platform).

+## Class

+Wednesday Section: Wed 6:30 - 8:30p
+Thursday Section: Thurs 6:30 - 8:30p

+Each section has a five-minute break at 7:30p

+## Grading

+35% - Attendance: core instruction will take place during class, and each week builds upon the previous.
+It's important that you're present.

+30% - Homework: 3 hours of online tutorials per week.
+Homework will be assigned in Canvas (when it's up and running).
+Until then, it will be assigned via email.

+25% - Capstone Project: a simple, full-stack web application

+10% - Citizenship: staying on task, being a good student, and helping your peers

+## Expectations

+1. Arrive on time, log in to your computer and Canvas
+3. No trolling on the class Discord

 ## Personal Laptops (Optional)

 NOTE: Instructor has admin password to install software on RCHS-issued laptops